IEEECSENICarthage/NeoCarthago/README.md

 - **Service and Version Detection**: Gathering information on software versions to check for known vulnerabilities.
 - **Vulnerability Scanning**: Highlighting insecure configurations and services, allowing teams to address issues before exploitation.

-### ChatGPT
+### Gemini
-**ChatGPT** is a conversational AI model by OpenAI that assists cybersecurity teams by providing quick insights, explanations, and recommendations for complex security topics and workflows.
+**Gemini** is a conversational AI model by OpenAI that assists cybersecurity teams by providing quick insights, explanations, and recommendations for complex security topics and workflows.
 Its language-based understanding and versatility make it useful for generating scripts, automating documentation, and providing real-time guidance in incident response scenarios.
-ChatGPT can be a powerful assistant for interpreting log data, suggesting remediation steps, or acting as a knowledge base to support less experienced team members.
+Gemini can be a powerful assistant for interpreting log data, suggesting remediation steps, or acting as a knowledge base to support less experienced team members.

-**Common Uses of ChatGPT in Cybersecurity**:
+**Common Uses of Gemini in Cybersecurity**:
 - **Threat Intelligence**: Quickly reviewing and interpreting threat feeds, providing context to logs or alerts.
 - **Script Generation**: Assisting in writing scripts for automated tasks like log parsing, file scanning, or data filtering.
 - **Incident Response**: Offering actionable insights and structured steps for common incident types, which can speed up the response process.
 - **Documentation**: Streamlining the creation of detailed reports, readme files, or guidelines for cybersecurity processes.

-Combining **Nmap** for network security assessment and **ChatGPT** for contextual insights and automation enables security teams to streamline processes, reduce response time, and strengthen defenses against evolving cyber threats.
+Combining **Nmap** for network security assessment and **Gemini** for contextual insights and automation enables security teams to streamline processes, reduce response time, and strengthen defenses against evolving cyber threats.

 ---